Neh2332/Neh2332/README.md

 ## ◈ &nbsp; About

-I'm a Software Engineering student based in **Canada**, focused on building clean software.
+I'm a Software Engineer based in **Canada**, focused on building clean software.

 &nbsp;